Substance Abuse Resources in Santa Fe Drug Rehab, Alcohol Rehab & Detox

 In Santa Fe’s charming abode-colored downtown, the central plaza is often filled with free live music, art exhibits honoring the Spanish and Native American history or theatrical performances.
 Delicious restaurants feature dishes with locally roasted chilies while visitors search for the perfect piece of turquoise jewelry to remember their stay in the enchanted state, but the mesa landscapes do not gain everyone’s attention.
 In Santa Fe, like elsewhere in New Mexico and throughout the nation, drugs and alcohol are big problems.

 Indeed, there are many community resources available in Santa Fe for someone struggling with drug or alcohol dependency.
 Treatment options vary from intensive inpatient programs to more flexible outpatient programs, as well as medically assisted detoxification and a variety of recovery groups that can help you end your addiction.
 Sobriety is a key to having stable and productive employment, as well as healthy relationships with friends and family.
 If you have noticed that the quality of your life has suffered as a result of drugs or alcohol, it is not too late to do something about it.
 This guide is designed to provide an overview of the many different options from which you can choose as you work to create a treatment program for yourself.
-These include Santa Fe drug rehab and Santa Fe alcohol rehab programs.
-It may seem overwhelming and difficult, but you can do it with the help of professionals and peers who want you to succeed.
+These include Santa Fe drug and alcohol rehab programs.

 You’re not alone in this struggle.